KPDwyer/KPDwyer.Github.io/_posts/2019-04-10-Autotile-Pipeline.markdown

 # Obstacles

 ## Obstacle 1: 2D-Extras
 Unity introduced its 2D Tilemap system some time ago, and it comes with very customizable tiles and brushes.
-It's a great system, but it doesn't come with everything out of the box - you have to find their `2D-extras` repository on GitHub [link here] to really dig in to the common use cases for the flexibility it provides.
+It's a great system, but it doesn't come with everything out of the box - you have to find their `2D-extras` [repository on GitHub](https://github.com/Unity-Technologies/2d-extras) to really dig in to the common use cases for the flexibility it provides.
 This is a pain, as it seems like most of the demos of this system I've seen have centered around the RuleTile, which isn't even in the core feature set.
 Odd.

 ## Obstacle 2: RuleTile's Interface

 ![Vanilla RuleTile inspector](/assets/autotile/02_RuleTile_Inspector.png)

 This is the obstacle I expected to find.
 Based on previous reading, I knew that to use Unity's RuleTile meant to use their custom inspector.
 While the inspector is very pretty, manually creating each rule takes an unreasonable amount of time - there are 256 possible combinations with 2 states in 8 directions.
 That assumes we are using 2 states (we are!) but Unity throws a curve ball by adding a "don't care" state on top!
 The total possible permutations rises to 6561.
 We only care about 2 states, but even 256 permutations is too many:  RPGMaker's AutoTiler only actually cares about 48 of these permutations.
-If you're interested in reading further about how AutoTiling works, check out these links: ![angry fish link] ![gamedevtutsplus link].
+If you're interested in reading further about how AutoTiling works, check out these links: [Adventures in Bitmasking](http://www.angryfishstudios.com/2011/04/adventures-in-bitmasking/)  and [How to Use Tile Bitmasking to Auto Tile Your Level Layouts](https://gamedevelopment.tutsplus.com/tutorials/how-to-use-tile-bitmasking-to-auto-tile-your-level-layouts--cms-25673).
 There is a lot of literature on the bit masking involved in AutoTiling, but this exercise pertains specifically to replicating RPGMaker's functionality in Unity.

 Once those rules are set, we need to assign a sprite to each rule.
 That means having a folder of several sprites, and manually dragging them to the Sprite Field on the inspector.
 This is a lot of friction between `finishing the art` and `being able to paint tiles with the art`, and it must be done for each unique Tileset.
 The crux of this exercise was, given a known Tileset layout, remove all of the friction of turning a Tileset into a RuleTile.